adrianblynch/webrtc-from-zero-to-hero/README.md

 var saveButton = document.querySelector("button.save");
 ```

-We capture the Save button's click and fire off a number of calls.
-What you do with the data URL from here is up to you.
-I might revisit this at some point but this isn't getting us any closer to a video conference!
+We capture the Save button's click and fire off a number of calls.:

 ```
 saveButton.addEventListener("click", function() {